andrewmcdan/MJ-image-favorites-downloader/README.md

 Most of the intended functionality is working.
 There are a few quality of life goals still to be attained, but this project is deployable.
 The following have not yet been implemented:
 1. Automatic creation of database table with correct schema
 2. Easy configuration of database credentials
+3. Customization of the output folder
-3. AI upscaling currently not working
+4. AI upscaling currently not working
-4. "Tools" page currently out of date and not working
+5. "Tools" page currently out of date and not working

 ## Prerequisites
 1. Something that can run Node.js